Svitlana-Lazurenko/tutor-portfolio/readme.md

-# Tutoring Course
+# Tutor Portfolio

-WordPress theme for advertising training courses.
+Part of WordPress theme for tutor portfolio.

 - The first 4 sections, a mobile menu and a modal window have been developed.
 - The ACF PRO plugin has been used.